LobbyRokie/cv/index.md

 **CASE CENTER MANAGER @ [InnoCSR](https://www.innocsr.com/)** <br>
 _(May 2013 - Aug 2013)_
-* **CSR Support:** Promoted Corporate Social Responsibility and provided educational materials to help companies in China implement CSR practices.
+* **CSR Support:** Advocated Corporate Social Responsibility and produced educational materials to help companies in China implement CSR practices.
 * **Case Management:** Increased the internal knowledge database by 60% in case studies and doubled the size of the case analyst team.
 * **Web Design:** Upgraded the case center website with a more user-friendly interface using WordPress, which increased web traffic by 30%.
 <br><br>